Real $K$-Theory for $C^*$-Algebras: Just the Facts: The Basics: -theory for Spaces, Fredholm Operators, and Characteristic Classes

 If $f: X \to Y$ then there is an induced map

 defined on generators by

-and then $KO^0$ is a contravariant\footnote{A functor $F$ is {\it{contravariant}} if a map $f: A \to B$ induces a map $f^* : FB \to FA$ with the usual naturality conditions.} functor from compact spaces to commutative unital rings. \end{Def}
+and then $KO^0$ is a contravariant\footnote{A functor $F$ is {\emph{contravariant}} if a map $f: A \to B$ induces a map $f^* : FB \to FA$ with the usual naturality conditions.} functor from compact spaces to commutative unital rings. \end{Def}

-Here are a few examples. \begin{itemize} \item If $X$ is contractible, such as the closed unit ball, then $X$ has only trivial bundles, and hence $KO^0(X) \cong \ZZ $.
-In particular, if $X = \{ x_o\} $ is a single point then $KO^0(x_o) \cong \ZZ$ as commutative unital rings.
+Here are a few examples. \begin{enumerate} \item If $X$ is contractible, such as the closed unit ball, then $X$ has only trivial bundles, and hence $KO^0(X) \cong \ZZ $.
+In particular, let $ \pt$ denote the space with a single point, and then we have $KO^0(\pt) \cong \ZZ$ as commutative unital rings.
+Thus if $\pt$ is the basepoint of some compact space $X$ then there is an inclusion map $\pt \rightarrow X$ and an associated ``dimension" map